vurhanau/csharp-spiffe/README.md

 The CSharp SPIFFE library provides functionality to interact with the Workload API to fetch X.509 and JWT SVIDs and Bundles.

-This library contains three modules:
+This library contains two modules:

 * [Spiffe](src/Spiffe/README.md): Core functionality to interact with the Workload API, and to process and validate X.509 and JWT SVIDs and bundles.